 Thank you for visiting!
 My name is Lisa Phillips.
 I am honored to serve as the ISU Faculty Ombuds.
-I joined ISU in 2011 and am currently a Professor in the Department of Applied Clinical and Educational Sciences.
-I am pleased that my role as faculty obmuds allows me to capitalize on my experience with faculty governance, my expertise in the history of class, gender, and race, and my interest in ensuring that faculty members have access to all resources available.
+I joined ISU in 2003 and am currently Associate Professor in the Department of History.
+My role as faculty ombuds allows me to draw on my experience with faculty governance, my expertise in the history of class, gender, and race, and my interest in ensuring that faculty members have access to all resources available.
 I am determined to help ISU serve its faculty in the best ways possible.

-Please take a moment to explore the information and resources below for more information about the roles functions of an ombuds.
+Please take a moment to explore the information and resources below for more information about the role and functions of an ombuds.
 In part, you will find that I strive to offer a confidential, impartial, informal, and independent environment in which faculty feel comfortable discussing their questions and concerns.
 I thank Dr. Carrie Ball, who served as ISU’s first Faculty Ombuds, for setting the example.
 I will do my best to follow her lead and respond to faculty concerns.

 What is the role of a faculty ombuds?

-- Help you locate and understand relevant University and College policies and procedures
+- Help you locate and understand relevant University, College, and Departmental policies and procedures

-- Help you identify and select options for resolving questions, concerns, or problems in the workplace
+- Help you identify and evaluate options for resolving your workplace concerns

 - Refer you to appropriate University resources, services, or programs